An-Nur Jamek Mosque, Labuan: History

-The initial stage of construction of this mosque was run by Sabah State Government through the Sabah Islamic Religious Council (MUIS).
-The mosque was built to replace the old mosque nearby.
-It was constructed on 1982 and completed on 1987.
+Construction of the mosque was initially managed by the Sabah State Government through the Sabah Islamic Religious Council (MUIS).
+The mosque was built to replace the nearby old mosque.
+Construction commenced in 1982 and was completed in 1987.
 The mosque was opened on 1 February 1988 by the eighth Yang di-Pertuan Agong, Sultan Iskandar of Johor in conjunction with the 14th Federal Territory Day.

 Architecture

 The architectural design was by Arkitek Jurubina Bertiga led by Dato Baharuddin Abu Kassim.
 The combination architecture are from Brunei Malay architectural elements mix with the Turkish architecture.
-As a result of these two influences has produced a new mosque has a unique identity and beautiful.
-The mosque is equipped with a dome-shaped dome and two tall towers on both sides of the mosque and also equipped with a number of facilities and equipment for public use such as three lecture halls, Darul Hikmah Library, administrative offices and a break room for VIPs.
+As a result of these two influences has produced a new mosque with a unique and beautiful identity.
+The mosque is equipped with a dome and two tall minarets on both sides.
+The mosque is also equipped with a number of facilities and equipment for public use such as three lecture halls, the Darul Hikmah Library, administrative offices, and a breakout room for VIPs.